 Whether you pursue a career as a professional anthropologist, field technician, museum professional, national park staff member or heritage site educator, you'll be informed by a cross-cultural and historical perspective on the human condition.

-The concentration in archaeology is designed to offer training in both the academic (anthropological) and applied (e.g., cultural resource management) aspects of archaeology.
-These different aspects of our discipline are often thought to be either mutually exclusive or in conflict with each other.
-Our goal is to provide training that can coherently integrate these two aspects.
+The concentration in archaeology is designed to offer training in both the academic and applied aspects of archaeology for understanding the past, its relevance to the present and safeguarding for the future.
+Our goal is to provide knowledge and skills that coherently integrate theory and practice.Learn More

 Cultural Anthropology Concentration